jinghuazhao/INF/doc/logp.md

 ```
 leading to form above from the fact that log10(X)=ln(X)/ln(10) since ln(), or
 equivalently log() in R, works far better on the numerator of the second term.
 The
-use of -abs() simply makes sure we are working on the lower tail.
+use of -abs() simply makes sure we are working on the lower tail of the standard
+Normal distribution from which our p value is calculated.

 For a stress test, now let
 ```r